marcosfreitas/poor-twitter-version/README.md

 <p align="center">Project built with NestJS Framework.</p>

 ## Description
-This project implements a new social media application called Posterr.
-Posterr is very similar to Twitter, but it has far fewer features:
+This project implements a new social media application. it's very similar to Twitter, but it has far fewer features:
 - [x] Post creation: for posting, reposting and quoting a post;
 - [x] Post listing, with or without filters: by user, date range, page, quantity to be retrivied
 - [X] User profile details listing